MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 ### Will the developer environment impact my tenant DV quota?

-No, the developer environments should not impact your tenant DV quota.
+No, the developer environments don't impact your tenant DV quota.

 ### What happens if the developer environment creation fails?